SuryakanthCode/Disney/README.md

 Disney App : This app includes one page which is landing page.

-Landing page having list of Disney Image with character name
+Landing page having list of Disney Image from API with character name amd used place holder

 Implemented functionality
 * Compose
 * Kotlin
 * Hilt DI
 * Coroutines
+* Coil
 * MVVM
 * Clean architecture